 Contact(s): Susan Frett, DNR Snapshot Wisconsin program, 608-221-6323

-MADISON -- Landowners in Marinette, Oneida and St. Croix counties who would like to play an important role in wildlife management are encouraged to check out Snapshot Wisconsin.
+MADISON - Landowners in Dane, Grant, Rusk, Taylor, Marathon and Clark counties who would like to play an important role in wildlife management are encouraged to check out Snapshot Wisconsin.

-Snapshot Wisconsin is a citizen science effort to capture images of all types of wildlife including deer, elk, bears, fox, bobcats, whooping cranes and more to and learn more about Wisconsin's wildlife.
+Snapshot Wisconsin is a volunteer based monitoring effort to capture images of all types of wildlife including deer, elk, bears, fox, bobcats, whooping cranes and more to learn more about Wisconsin's wildlife.
 This project is led by Department of Natural Resources staff in partnership with the University of Wisconsin-Madison and UW-Extension.

-To qualify to participate, volunteers must have access to at least 10 acres of contiguous private land in Marinette, Oneida or St. Croix county and agree to maintain a trail camera on that land for at least one year.
+To qualify to participate, volunteers must have access to at least 10 acres of contiguous private land in Dane, Grant, Rusk, Taylor, Marathon or Clark county and agree to maintain a trail camera on that land for at least one year.
 Training and supplies are provided and no prior experience with trail cameras is necessary.
-In-person training sessions will be held in each county later this spring.
+Basic computer knowledge and access to the internet is necessary to participate.
+Local, in-person training sessions are currently planned for July and online training is also available.

-Snapshot Wisconsin is also recruiting applicants in Dodge, Iowa, Iron, Jackson, Manitowoc, Racine, Sawyer, Vernon and Waupaca counties.
+Snapshot Wisconsin is also recruiting applicants in Dodge, Iowa, Iron, Jackson, Manitowoc, Marinette, Oneida, Racine, Sawyer, St. Croix, Vernon and Waupaca counties.
 Tribal members or affiliates on tribal lands and educators throughout the state are also encouraged to participate.
 Additional counties will be added over the next few years.

 Volunteers can sign up by visiting www.snapshotwisignup.org or find out more details by visiting the webpage which can be found at dnr.wi.gov using keyword "Snapshot Wisconsin".